Sociology past papers and questions

 This page provides the following information:

-- Links to dozens of exemplar answers for the five different types of question you’ll find across the three sociology papers.
+• Links to dozens of exemplar answers for the five different types of question you’ll find across the three sociology papers.
+Many of these come from sociology past papers.

 An Overview of the Three Sociology Exam Papers

 There are three exam papers for AQA A-level sociology.
-All papers are two hours long, all papers have a total of 6 questions (the format of some of these repeat across papers), and all papers are marked out of a total of 80.
+All papers are two hours long.
+Each paper has a total of 6 questions.
+The format of some of these questions repeats across papers.
+All papers are marked out of a total of 80.

-- Paper 1: Education with Theory and Methods – the education section has one 4 and one 6 mark ‘outline and explain question’, a 10 mark ‘item’ question and a 30 mark essay question.
-Then there is a 20 mark applying methods to education essay question, and a 10 mark (no item) theory or methods question.
+• Paper 1: Education with Theory and Methods – the education section has a 4 mark ‘outline and explain question’.
+It also has a 6 mark ‘outline and explain question’.
+It also includes a 10 mark ‘item’ question.
+Additionally, there is a 30 mark essay question.
+Then there is a 20 mark applying methods to education essay question.
+There is also a 10 mark (no item) theory or methods question.

-- Paper 2: Topics in Sociology (the main options are families and beliefs).
+• Paper 2: Topics in Sociology (the main options are families and beliefs).
 You answer one section from part A and one from part B, so two sections in total.
-All sections have three questions: one 10 mark (with item) question, one 10 mark (no item) question and one 20 mark essay question.
+All sections have three questions.
+There is one 10 mark question with an item.
+There is one 10 mark question without an item.
+There is also one 20 mark essay question.

-- Paper 3: Crime and Deviance with Theory and Methods -the crime section has one 4 and one 6 mark ‘outline and explain question’, a 10 mark ‘item’ question and a 30 mark essay question.
-Then there is a and a 10 mark (no item) theory and/ or methods question, and finally a 20 mark theory and/ or methods essay question.
+• Paper 3: Crime and Deviance with Theory and Methods -the crime section includes one 4 mark ‘outline and explain question’.
+It also has a 6 mark ‘outline and explain question’.
+There is a 10 mark ‘item’ question.
+Additionally, there is a 30 mark essay question.
+Then there is a 10 mark (no item) theory and/or methods question.
+Finally, there is a 20 mark theory and/or methods essay question.

 For more advice on each paper and examples of specific questions and answer, please scroll down!